hawleyfarm/hawleyfarm.github.com/content/accommodation/ciderpress.md

 #### Second Bedroom

-* Choose from a 6ft double bed or two 3ft single beds
+* Choose from a 6 ft double bed or two 3 ft single beds
 * Wardrobe and drawers for storage
 * TV and DVD Player
 * Glass entrance to garden and patio

 #### Third Bedroom

-* Choose from a 5ft double bed or two 2ft 6in single beds
+* Choose from a 5 ft double bed or two 2 ft 6 in single beds
 * Wardrobe and drawers for storage
 * TV and DVD Player